GoPro action camera mounted on a chest harness

 • Two-generation-old platform; firmware updates may slow over time

-• No HDR video (HERO12 has HDR, HERO13 premium has HDR)
+• No HDR video

 • Smaller battery than newer Enduro-compatible HERO models